 Northern Circuit Route is the most amazing journey on Kilimanjaro.
 This is a relatively new route.
 Become one of the first to enjoy the Northern Circuit’s tranquility and stunning panoramic scenery.
 Starting from the west, this is the only route that travels north around Mt.
 Kilimanjaro.
 It traverses nearly the entire mountain before the summit push.
 This is absolutely the most scenic path available and has almost no traffic on its northern face.
-The total time on the mountain is 9 days.

 THE BEST MONTHS TO CLIMB KILIMANJARO